buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ForceScheduler Scheduler
 ::::::::::::::::::::::::

-The :class:`ForceScheduler` scheduler is the way you can configure a force build form in the web UI.
+The :bb:sched:`ForceScheduler` scheduler is the way you can configure a force build form in the web UI.

-In the ``builder/<builder-name>`` web page, you will see one form for each ForceScheduler scheduler that was configured for this builder.
+In the ``builder/<builder-name>`` web page, you will see one form for each :bb:sched:`ForceScheduler` scheduler that was configured for this builder.

 This allows you to customize exactly how the build form looks, which builders have a force build form (it might not make sense to force build every builder), and who is allowed to force builds on which builders.